voduytan96vn/autoscaledemos/wildfly-basic/README.md

-openshift-wf-cluster
+wildfly-basic
 ====================

-A sample distributable web application to be deployed on a cluster
+A sample distributable web application to be deployed on Openshift

-* cfg folder is meant to be used by WildFly S2I template
-* configuration folder is to be used with Red Hat EAP 7.0 template